teambit/docs/docs/getting-started/06-add-components.md

 A Bit component is a JavaScript module that is completely independent and context-agnostic.
 It can "travel freely" from your local environment to a remote Bit scope and to other repositories.
 Each Bit component "carries" with it all the information it needs to function as an isolated building block: its code, history, documentation and its various configurations.

+**Bit adds no runtime dependencies to your code, and does not affect how you implement components.**

 A Bit component can be consumed either as a mutable component, to be worked on in a Bit workspace, or as a standard node package.

 > The word “component” is ascribable to any independent feature, whether it is a simple UI primitive, a piece of logic, a data-connected component, or even a full page.